kedacore/keda-docs/content/docs/2.13/authentication-providers/aws.md

 **Parameter list:**

-- `roleArn` - Role ARN no be used by KEDA.
+- `roleArn` - Role ARN to be used by KEDA.
 If not set the IAM role which the KEDA operator uses will be used.
 Mutually exclusive with 'identityOwner: workload'
 - `identityOwner` - Owner of the identity to be used.
 (Values: `keda`, `workload`, Default: `keda`, Optional)

 > ⚠️ **NOTE:** `podIdentity.roleArn` and `podIdentity.identityOwner` are mutually exclusive, setting both is not supported.